Economics

 ECO 218 - International Economic Systems: A Study Abroad

 Prerequisites: ECO 207 or ECO 208 and permission of instructor.
+An in

 Description: An in-depth and comparative study of the structure, conduct and performance of alternate economic systems.
 Students will study the economic and financial institutions and public policies of selected economic systems.
 The course is offered abroad for six weeks in the summer only.
 For additional information, contact the Department of Economics/Finance.
 SUNY GEN ED-GSBS; NCC GEN ED-SBS, GLNW, WESH